Ryan Cayabyab Singers: About

 "Their music…is actually my music, literally speaking.
 All the songs in their debut album are songs I have written: eight of them new, four are remakes.
 The tracks are eclectic like me but without any classical bent.
 They are mostly pop tracks with some mature themes, a couple of pseudo-dance tracks, a couple of R&B inspired tracks, a jazz-swing track, and a surprise track or two.

 Mr. C sees RCS as more mature sounding compared to 14-K and Smokey Mountain and he believes it to be a powerhouse vocal group.

 "I believe that this has got to be the most unique and most varied voice group so far.
 I am excited at how they can go in terms of musical mileage," he added.

 Since the group's formation in 2007, they have released 3 full-length studio albums, and have performed for audiences around the world such as in Singapore, Malaysia, Hong Kong, Australia, the United States, and Canada.
 The group is currently on a month-long tour promoting their 3rd studio album "Sa Panaginip Lang" (2016, Curve Entertainment, INC.), as well as celebrating "100 Years of Pilipino Music", with performances in New York, San Francisco, Los Angeles, and Honolulu.

+In 2015, Ryan Cayabyab Singers welcomed Anthony Castillo as their newest member, replacing Poppert Bernadas.

+In 2019, Cenina left Ryan Cayabyab Singers and was welcomed VJ Caber as their newest member of the group.